andrea-romagnoli/pygame-snake/README.md

 # Pygame Snake
-A simple Snake implementation developed to learn using pygame
+A simple Snake implementation developed to learn using pygame.